 Heat the oil in a large skillet over medium-high heat.
 Add the mushrooms, 1/2 teaspoon salt and 1/4 teaspoon pepper and cook, tossing the mushrooms occasionally, until they soften and turn golden, 2 to 3 minutes.
-Remove from the heat and add the cream cheese.
-Stir until the cheese is melted.
-Fold in the chicken, mustard and chives.
+Stir in the chicken, mustard and chives.
+Add the cream cheese and stir until the cheese is melted.
+Remove from the heat.

 Lightly flour a work surface and roll the pastry into an 11-inch square.
 Cut the pastry in half.
 Divide the chicken and mushroom mixture in half and place each half on one end of each rectangle of pastry, leaving a 1/2-inch border on all sides.

 Brush the border with the egg and fold over the other half of the puff pastry.
 Use a fork to crimp and seal the edges.
+Cut slits in the tops of the pies to vent.
 Brush the tops of the pies lightly with the egg.
 Transfer the pies to the hot baking sheet and bake until deep golden brown, about 15 minutes.